JoelNiklaus/LegalDatasets/finetune/Mapa/README.md

 ### Curation Rationale

-*„[…] to our knowledge, there exist no open resources annotated for NERC in Spanish in the legal domain.
+*„[…] to our knowledge, there exist no open resources annotated for NERC [Named Entity Recognition and Classificatio] in Spanish in the legal domain.
 With the present contribution, we intend to fill this gap.
 With the release of the created resources for fine-tuning and evaluation of sensitive entities detection in the legal domain, we expect to encourage the development of domain-adapted anonymisation tools for Spanish in this field“* (de Gibert Bonet et al., 2022)